Harrisonbro/contract/contract.md

 ### Completion date
 The work will be completed by [date] unless unforeseeable circumstances prevent completion.

-In the event that completion is after the specified date, Mr Brown will offer a 10% discount on the original price as compensation.
-Mr Brown would need to provide the company notice if he felt the work would not be completed by the agreed completion date.
-If the work is not able to be completed, the agreement will be immediately terminated and payment for services up to that point will be required.
+I will give you advance warning if it becomes clear that events occurring and/or decisions made during the project threaten to stop the work being completed by the agreed completion date.
+If the work is not able to be completed by the agreed completion date, the agreement will be immediately terminated and payment for services up to that point will be required.
+After that we may agree on a revised scope of work in a separate contract to complete the project.

-Unforeseeable Circumstances include:
+Unforeseeable circumstances include:
-- Serious illness or hospitalisation of Mr Brown or immediate family.
+- Serious illness or hospitalisation of me or my immediate family.
-- Death of Mr Brown or immediate family.
+- Death of me or immediate family.
-- Serious computer malfunction.
+- Serious equipment malfunction.

 ## Service details